 Tools and Frameworks

-Python is the most popular language among machine learning practitioners, and there is a rich ecosystem of libraries and frameworks.
+Python is the most popular language among machine learning practitioners.
+There is a rich ecosystem of libraries and frameworks.

 Online Courses, Tutorials, Resources